suujia/credible-clients/README.md

 look at [**`main.py`**](main.py) to see how these methods will be called.
 Don't worry about getting "good" results — treat this as an exploratory task!

-To run this code, you'll need Python and two libraries: [NumPy] and [`scikit-learn`].
+To run this code, you'll need Python and three libraries: [NumPy], [SciPy], and [`scikit-learn`].
 After invoking **`python main.py`** from your shell of choice, you should see the model accuracy printed: approximately 50% if you haven't changed anything, since the provided model predicts completely randomly.

 ## Instructions

-Here are the three things you should do:
+Here are the things you should do:

 1. Fork this repo, so we can see your code!
+2. Install the required libraries using `pip install -r requirements.txt` (if needed).
-2. Replace the placeholder code in [`model.py`](model.py) with your own model.
+3. Replace the placeholder code in [`model.py`](model.py) with your own model.
-3. Fill in the "write-up" section below in your copy of the README.
+4. Fill in the "write-up" section below in your copy of the README.

 _Good luck, and have fun with this_! :rocket: